vpedrosa/materialid/README.md

     field.removeClass("valid").addClass("invalid");
 }
 ```
+###on_send_callback

+Calls this function when forms submits and there are no validation errors.
+Will be called instead of return;, so you may include it in your function in order to submit the form.
+Its main use is perform AJAX form submission

-Default options for Materialid are:
+**Default** options for Materialid are:

 ```javascript
 config: {